-This evening, sit down for dinner and an exciting tango show.
+This evening, enjoy dinner and an exciting tango show.

 La Boca - A buzzing barrio of Buenos Aires packed with colourful shacks built from Zinc, La Boca is a popular area to see street artists and tango dancers.
 La Boca is also home to the world-famous Boca Juniors Football Club, who play at the intimidating La Bombonera stadium.